dwavesystems/dwave-ocean-sdk/docs/examples/multi_gate.rst

    :scale: 50 %

    Graph of two replications of the :math:`z = \overline{b} (ac + ad + \overline{c}\overline{d})`
-   circuit (top centre), an embedding (bottom-left), a clique-embedding (bottom-right).
+   circuit (top centre), a standard embedding (bottom-left), and a clique-embedding (bottom-right).

-Short chains of a few qubits generally enable good quality solutions: for a circuit made of two replications the ratio of ground states is simialr for both methods of embedding used above.
+Short chains of a few qubits generally enable good quality solutions: as shown in the table above, for a two-replications circuit the ratio of ground states is similar for both embedding methods.

+The BQM representing ten replications of the
+:math:`z = \overline{b} (ac + ad + \overline{c}\overline{d})` circuit, for which
-The next figure shows that for the BQM representing ten replications (for ten replications, a clique embedding of over 100 nodes is required) of the :math:`z = \overline{b} (ac + ad + \overline{c}\overline{d})` circuit, the clique embedding uses much longer chains than direct embedding of the problem:
+a clique embedding of over 100 nodes is required, the clique embedding has much longer chains than direct embedding of the problem (11 versus 2 qubits).
+Depending on the problem, such chains ma ydegrade the solution, as is the case here.

 >>> bqm = circuit_bqm(10)
 >>> for sampler in samplers.values():                            # doctest: +SKIP